UNIVERSITY OF WISCONSIN River Falls

 • Electronic Records, just like paper records, document university business and must be managed, retained, and disposed of accordingly.
 This includes electronic records in shared and local networks, external storage hard drives, cloud storage services, and information systems.

-• Permanent Records are considered historically significant to the university and community.
+• Some records are considered historically significant to the university and community.
 While a majority of records will be disposed of, some records disposition indicates that records must be transferred to the University Archives.

 • Records Management Services are available to assist the campus community with implementing good recordkeeping practices.
 Check out some of our online resources, or set up a consultation.
 Email morgan.paavola@uwrf.edu or call 715-425-4968.